woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

 Syntax
 ------

-The following is the basic syntax of a Feature Style.
+The following is the basic syntax of a feature style.
 Note that the contents of the block are not all expanded here.

 ::